varabyte/kobweb/README.md

 ### Kobweb Call

-A markdown extension built just for Kobweb, you can surround a path to a `@Composable` method with double-curly braces to call it:
+A markdown extension built just for Kobweb, you can surround a path to a `@Composable` method with triple-curly braces to call it:

 ```markdown